Lawsuit Filed By 22 State Attorneys General Seeks To Block Net Neutrality Repeal - Slashdot

 Enjoy the NN regulations and rules.

+You still get wiretapped; you just don't get the projections that them being a common carrier would have afforded you otherwise.

+For example: now that they are not common carriers, they no longer have to provide you with 911 service on your VOIP lines.

-Hey why have 3 branches of government (Score:2)
+Hey why have 3 branches of government (Score:4)

 When you can rule by fiat with just one.